Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: An Interpretation of the Chemical Potential

 ~~Therefore we can suggest that $H_1$ is the evolution Hamiltonian for superselection sectors and reflects the coupling of the experimental apparatus to the system.

 ~~ Thus let us suppose that the experiment is initiated at time $t=0$.
-At this time, when the state is mixed in colour with zero mean value for coloured observables, which the experiment knows, $H_1$ makes its appearance in $H$.
-After a time $T$, when the experiment ceases, and $H_1$ becomes $0$, the evolved mixed state no longer further evolves.
+At this time, assuming that the state is mixed in colour with zero mean value for coloured observables, which the experiment knows, $H_1$ makes its appearance in $H$.
+After a time $T$, when the experiment ceases, and $H_1$ becomes $0$, the evolved mixture of superselection sectors no longer further evolves.
 Colour singlets can then be measured and the evolution of their expectation values from $0$ to $T$ should reveal information about the operator $H_0$ and what has happened to the original state.

-~~It has been assumed the original state is mixed in colour.
-If it is pure for colour and evolves at time T to a pure state, that would be appropriate for colour-deconfined state.
+~~It has been assumed here that the original state is mixed in colour.
+If it is pure for colour and evolves at time T to a pure state say, that too should reveal features of the underlying dynamics.

 ~~We have to show the emergence of a commutative algebra from superselection operators.
-The conjectures regarding them now follow.
+The conjectures regarding this emergence now follow.